riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 ![ContainerID and name](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/ContainerID_and_name.png)

+Each container has an ID and name associated with it.
+For our Ubuntu container its ID is `266c7fc7c467` and we named it `my_container`.

 In our case we would use:

 	docker start my_container

+or

+	docker start 266c7fc7c467

-To enter the container:
+Then we would enter the container:

+	docker exec -it my_container bash

+or

-	docker exec -it <container ID> bash
+	docker exec -it 266c7fc7c467 bash

 The "bash" command tells docker to put us into a bash shell of the container.
-This is the same place we were when we created the container from our image and like before the _-it_ command gives us an interactive terminal window to work with.
+This is the same place we were when we created the container from our image and like before the `-it` command gives us an interactive terminal window to work with.

 ## Copying files to your container:
 This might be easier with one terminal tab opened to your local host and another tab in the container.